Hierarchical Random Measures without Tables: Hierarchical completely random vectors

-Therefore, two gamma-gamma hCRVs coincide in distribution if they have the same ratio $\alpha/b_0$.
-Moreover, since $t \rho = t \alpha s^{-1} e^{-bs}$ is the L\'evy measure of a gamma CRM with shape parameter $t \alpha$ and scale parameter $b$, by Proposition~\ref{th:crv} the L\'evy density of $\bm{\tilde \mu}$ is
+Therefore, different gamma-gamma hCRVs coincide in distribution if they have the same ratio $\alpha/b_0$.
+Moreover, since $t \rho(s) = t\alpha\, s^{-1} e^{-bs}$ is the L\'evy density of a gamma CRM with shape parameter $t \alpha$ and scale parameter $b$, by Theorem~\ref{th:crv} the multivariate L\'evy density of $\bm{\tilde \mu}$ is

 \end{example}